- Connect With Us

 You must request your report in writing.
-No report is released without a written request, including your case number and any pertinent details that would assist in locating the report and determining your involvement with it.
+Complete the Application for Release of Information form, available here in PDF form.
 Due to staffing limitations, Petaluma does not provide counter service.
 You may come to the police department and make your written request or send your request via mail.
 Your request will be researched and a determination made as to whether you are entitled to a copy of the report.

 Mail requests to:

 If the report is approved and available, your request will take between seven and ten working days to complete.
 Not all reports are available when you request them.
 Especially complex cases and traffic collisions involving injuries or fatalities can take significant investigation on the part of the officer.